bartgras/XGBoost-Tensorflow-Wide-and-deep-comparison/README.md

 # Comparison of different models

-* TFLearn based wide and deep model (code copied from https://www.tensorflow.org/tutorials/wide_and_deep and adapted to )
+1. TFLearn based wide and deep model (code copied from https://www.tensorflow.org/tutorials/wide_and_deep and adapted to jupyter notebook format)

-* TFLearn wide and deep re-implemented in Keras
+2. TFLearn wide and deep re-implemented in Keras

-* XGBoost implementation
+3. XGBoost implementation

-# Results
+## Results

 * TFLearn wide and deep model - similarly to results from TF tutorial has accuracy is 84.5%